 The challenge is, once you cross the line, it’s so difficult to get back.

-Eleven years ago, I entered into the darkest period of my life.
+Back in 2006, I entered the darkest period of my life.
 People had always warned me I would burn out.
 I thought I could prove them wrong.
-And usually I did.
+And usually, I did.
 I would get tired – out of balance – but when I saw the edge, I could always pull myself back.

 Although I’m not a person who suffers from depression, I’m sure I would have gone to the doctor and received a diagnosis of clinical depression that summer when I fell off the edge.